Solar Panels and Mortgages Explained

 Leased solar panels

 Rent-a-roof schemes saw companies offer free solar panels in exchange for being able to sell the excess electricity produced.
-But this meant homeowners signing a lease (typically for 25 years) at the time that can complicate mortgage applications today.
+But this meant homeowners signing a lease (typically for 25 years) at the time, which can complicate mortgage applications today.

 Some lenders will simply not accept applications for homes with leased panels.
-And many of those that do will have strict criteria, such as the unconditional right to break the terms of the lease in the event of repossession in order to facilitate a quick sale.
+Many of those that do will have strict criteria, such as the unconditional right to break the lease terms in the event of repossession to facilitate a quick sale.

 Depending on the terms of the lease, it may be that:

-• The sellers must pay up the outstanding amount left on the lease.
+- The sellers must pay the outstanding amount left on the lease.
 This will add another layer of legal complexity to the sale and is enough to put some lenders off.

-• The buyer is required to take over the lease following completion.
-This brings different legal issues as the lender will need to satisfy themselves that the lease is in line with their lending policy.
-The ongoing costs will also need to be factored into their affordability calculations when assessing your income and expenditure.
+- The buyer is required to take over the lease following completion.
+This raises different legal issues, as the lender must satisfy itself that the lease is in line with their lending policy.
+The ongoing costs must also be factored into their affordability calculations when assessing income and expenditures.

 Regardless of the above, the lease may state that the property owners are responsible for repairs to the solar panels.
-Again, each lender will have their own attitude to clauses like this and it could affect the outcome of your application.
+Again, each lender will have their attitude to clauses like this, which could affect your application’s outcome.

-Some lenders will approve a maximum loan to value of 75% where there is a lease in place.
+Some lenders will approve a maximum loan-to-value of 75% with a lease in place.

 Solar panels that are owned outright

-Solar panels that have been bought outright by the current owners are less problematic but can still raise concerns for some mortgage providers.
+Solar panels bought outright by the current owners are less problematic but can still raise concerns for some mortgage providers.

 There is a slim chance that the owners will want to remove the solar panels and take them to their new property.
 However, they will then be liable for the cost of roof repairs, so this is an unlikely scenario.